ImpulseFPS/qb-society/README.md

-# ps-society
+#  Society for jobs used for qbus framework

-Society for jobs used for qbus framework
+# You can ingore the config.lua still working on creating the society automaticly when the server first starts